 Thomas Hasler (1965), Swiss citizen, Dipl.
 Ing.
 Chem.
-HTL, Executive MBA, is a member of the Group Management since and since 2021, he is Sika's Chief Executive Officer.
+HTL, Executive MBA, is a member of the Group Management since 2014 and since 2021, he is Sika's Chief Executive Officer.

-Mike Campion (1955), U.S. citizen, BSc Chemistry, is a member of the Group Management and the Regional Manager Asia/Pacific.
+Mike Campion (1955), U.S. citizen, BSc Chemistry, is a member of the Group Management and the Regional Manager Americas.

 Christoph Ganz (1969), Swiss citizen, lic. oec.
-HSG, is a member of the Group Management and Regional Manager Americas and the General Manager of Sika USA.
+HSG, is a member of the Group Management and Regional Manager EMEA.

-Patricia Heidtman (1973), Swiss and U.S. citizen, MSc ETH, is a member of the Group Management and Sika's Chief Innovation and Sustainability Officer.
-In addition, she is a member of the board of the Bossard Group, Switzerland.
+Patricia Heidtman (1973), Swiss and U.S. citizen, MSc ETH, is a member of the Group Management and Sika's Chief Innovation & Sustainability Officer.
+In addition, she is a member of the board of Bossard Holding AG, Switzerland.

-Philippe Jost (1971), citizen of Luxembourg, MSc ETH, MBA, is a member of the Group Management and Sika's Head Construction.
+Philippe Jost (1971), Swiss and Luxembourg citizen, MSc ETH, MBA, is a member of the Group Management and the Regional Manager Asia/Pacific.
 In addition, he chairs of the board of the Peikko Group, Finland.

-Raffaella Marzi (1970), Italian citizen, J.D., Law, admitted to the bar in Italy, is a member of the Group Management and Sika's Head Human Resources & Compliance.
+Raffaella Marzi (1970), Italian citizen, J.D., Law, admitted to the bar in Italy, is a member of the Group Management and Sika's Head Human Resources, Legal & Compliance.

-Ivo Schädler (1966), Swiss and Liechtenstein citizen, MSc ETH Materials Eng., Executive MBA, is a member of the Group Management and the Regional Manager EMEA.
+Ivo Schädler (1966), Swiss and Liechtenstein citizen, MSc ETH Materials Eng., Executive MBA, is a member of the Group Management and Sika's Head Construction.